 Jim Knapp photo by Steve Korn.

-“If you ever notice that when jazz musicians get together,” reflected Jim, “they’re always joking and laughing ‘cause it’s an activity that’s different than music but still fun, you know?
-And you don’t wanna talk it to death too much, so you just enjoy each other’s company and then go play music, and then get off and have a drink, and have a few laughs, and it’s not a bad life.”
+When jazz musicians get together, they’re always joking and laughing ‘cause it’s an activity that’s different than music but still fun, you know?
+And you don’t wanna talk it to death too much, so you just enjoy each other’s company and then go play music, and then get off and have a drink, and have a few laughs, and it’s not a bad life.